FSRS/alpha-gorila/README.md

 **Caution**: B2BC101 has some bugs as deleting whole objects of some measures.
 I also highly recommend using [AnzuBMSDiff](http://yuinore.net/2015/12/difftool/) to check BMS file is sound.

 Use (44.1kHz) wave files as keysounds or it will not operate.
-Use oggcodec If WavFileWarning occurs, please remove default metadata.
+Use oggdec If WavFileWarning occurs, please remove default metadata.

 #### **How to Use**